Section Format

 LST INDENT

-List with -0.33 Indentation (creates a hanging indent)
+List with -0.33 Indentation to create a hanging indent

 Illustration SI Editor's Tagsbar Formatted Table button